MicrosoftLearning/mslearn-fabric/Instructions/Labs/13-real-time-dashboards.md

    ![Image of selection options with sample data highlighted](./Images/load-sample-data.png)

-6. choose the **Automotive Metrics analytics** box from the options for sample data.
+6. Choose the **Automotive Metrics analytics** box from the options for sample data.

    ![Image of choosing analytics data for lab](./Images/create-sample-data.png)